Visit the Collegtown Residence Halls webpage!

 - Houses the Service Center for all Collegetown area residence halls

-- Bedrooms contain, for each occupant: an extra-long twin bed, a closet and a bureau (or wardrobe/bureau combination), a desk and desk chair, a desk lamp, and a wastebasket
+- Bedrooms contain, for each occupant: an extra-long twin bed, a closet and a bureau (or wardrobe/bureau combination), a desk and desk chair, a desk lamp, a wastebasket, and floor carpeting

 - Wireless Internet access

-Chaplain of Cornell United Religious Work Rick Blair, Professor & Director of Graduate Studies and Linguistics Molly Diesing, and Associate Professor of History Eric Tagliacozzo serve as the Collegetown area residence halls' Faculty Fellows.
+Chaplain of Cornell United Religious Work Rick Blair, Professor & Director of Graduate Studies of Linguistics Molly Diesing, and Professor of History Eric Tagliacozzo serve as the Collegetown area residence halls'

-- Sign up for the Collegetown Debit Plan if you plan to eat a limited number of meals on campus (provides 10 meals in Cornell Dining's All You Care to Eat dining rooms and West Campus Dining Rooms, plus $750 in tax-exempt Big Red Bucks to be used in any Cornell Dining facility)
+- Sign up for the Flex 10/500 Plan if you plan to eat a limited number of meals on campus (provides 10 meals in Cornell Dining's All You Care to Eat dining rooms and West Campus Dining Rooms, plus $500 in tax-exempt Big Red Bucks to be used in any Cornell Dining facility)

 for information about all Cornell Dining meal plans.